pfaciana/get-tag-for-next-release/README.md

 - Checks if the latest tag is already associated with a release
 - Provides a simple output for use in subsequent workflow steps
 - Supports debug mode for troubleshooting
+- Allows specifying a specific tag to check against releases

 ### How It Works

 This action uses the GitHub API to fetch the latest tag and list of releases for your repository.
-It then compares the latest tag with existing releases to determine if a new release is needed.
+It then compares the latest tag (or a specified tag) with existing releases to determine if a new release is needed.
 The action is written in Node.js and utilizes the `@actions/core` and `@actions/github` packages to interact with the GitHub Actions environment.

 ## Getting Started